Quantcast

 1. Beware of black ice.
 Roads may look clear, but they may still be slippery.

 2. Stuck without traction and lacking sand or cat litter?
-In a pinch, you can take the floor mats out of your car, place them next to the tires, and slowly inch the car onto and across the mats.
+You can take the floor mats out of your car in a pinch, place them next to the tires, and slowly inch the car onto and across them.

 3. Make sure windows are defrosted and clear.
-And be sure to clear snow and ice from the top of the vehicle!
+And be sure to clear snow and ice from the vehicle’s top!
 Gently rub a small, moistened, cloth bag of iodized salt on the outside of your windshield to prevent the ice and snow from sticking.

 4. To restore proper windshield wiper blade action, smooth the rubber blades with fine sandpaper to remove any grit and pits.